mattcaswell253/week2/README.md

 ## Technologies Used

-_For this webpage I used powershell, git hub, html, css and I also used bootstrap to create some containers and used css to color them._
+_For this webpage I used powershell, git hub, html, javascript, css and I also used bootstrap to create some containers and used css._

 ### License